Kimikiru/published-research-TCC/README.md

 The hypothesis this project tests: if these precursor behaviors are monitored and correlated in real time, manipulation attempts can be flagged and blocked *before* `TCC.db` is actually altered — closing the detection gap left by reactive tools.

+> Current build monitors a local test database (`TCC_test.db`) and a test directory rather than the real system `/Library/Application Support/com.apple.TCC/TCC.db`.
+Reading the real path requires Full Disk Access entitlement and interacts with SIP; the test stand-in lets the detection logic be validated in isolation before that integration step.

 ## Comparison to existing solutions

 | Solution | Detection point | Reaction time | Proactive | Detects attack prep |